-Here are some hints on growing plants in the area in and around Ottawa.
+Here are some hints on growing plants in the area in and around the Ottawa region.

 Frost Free Date

 For most of the area in and around Ottawa, the stated frost free date is between May 2 and May 31.
 For many agriculture producers this wide a discrepancy can be economically disastrous as aggressive growers will plant and transplant starting before the May 1st date gambling that frost will not occur when the young shoots appear above the soil.
 There are many ways to advance the date: some of which are to grow the plants in greenhouses, use cold frame protection of beds and also use raised bed gardening techniques.
 In recent years the frost free date has been advancing towards the first of May from the traditional May 24th date used in the past.
 In 2014, we are predicting the first frost free day of the growing season will be May 17 in the Ottawa and south area.
 And the earliest date when you will be safe to plant is May 10th, 2022.